buchenglab/srs-fish/README.md

 # SRS-FISH

-This repository is adapted from the codebase used to produce the results in the paper "SRS-FISH: A high-throughput platform linking microbiome metabolism to identity at the single-cell level"。
+This repository is adapted from the codebase used to produce the results in the paper "SRS-FISH: A high-throughput platform linking microbiome metabolism to identity at the single-cell level".

 ## Requirements
 The code in this repo can be implemented with the following softwares